weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Overview

 Welcome to the **Quickstart tutorial** for Weaviate!
-This part is all about getting hands-on experience with Weaviate.
+Here, you will learn how to quickly get up and running with Weaviate, including an introduction to our managed cloud solution.

 ### Data